-Despite the expectation of more volatility, we continue to focus on wide moat, large capitalization companies that are trading at reasonable valuations, in our view.
-As always, the Fund will continue to focus on competitively advantaged companies that can be purchased at a fair price, in our opinion.
-As the stock market has continued to climb, it is getting harder to find companies that fit our investment criteria, but we continue follow our process of finding new investment ideas and to be ready when market declines provide better opportunities.
+Despite the expectation of greater volatility, we continue to focus on wide-moat, large-capitalization companies that are trading at reasonable valuations, in our view.
+As always, the Fund will continue to focus on competitively-advantaged companies that can be purchased at a fair price, in our opinion.
+As the stock market has continued to climb, it is getting harder to find companies that fit our investment criteria.
+We continue follow our process of finding new investment ideas and are ready when market declines provide better opportunities.

 The opinions expressed are those of the Portfolio Manager(s) and are subject to change, are not guaranteed and should not be considered recommendations to buy or sell any security.
 Fund holdings and sector allocations are subject to change and are not recommendations to buy or sell any security.
 Earnings growth is not representative of the fund’s future performance.

 |IRA / Qualified Plan Distribution Request Form|

 |Coverdell Education Savings Accounts (ESA) Forms|